 Main problem

 Rural health facilities of Nepal lack proper neonatal health equipment and trained personnel that can operate them on a daily basis.
 Data shows that out of 1000 live births in Nepal, 29 do not make it through the first few months.
-A factor that contributes to this infant mortality rate is hypothermia.
-A condition in which an infant loses its body’s heat rapidly.
+A factor that contributes to this high infant mortality rate is hypothermia, a condition in which an infant loses its body’s heat rapidly.
 Traditional methods like electric heaters, heat from filament bulbs and burning coals pose significant threat to the child since basic hygiene, risk of electrical shock and polluted air remain unnoticed in efforts to save the baby's life in a limited resource setting.
 A majority of babies who do not receive the necessary care during the neonatal period may develop short to long-term health problems like asthma, pneumonia and other diseases.

 Team Members